 Term for a temporary right, for an agricultural area vines to plant.
-It is in detail in EU regulations as well as in the wine laws regulated by the EU member states.
-Previously assigned limited planting rights to each member state.
-This should guarantee a stable and balanced development of the vineyards and prevent unbridled growth.
-After individual member states had almost completely exhausted their planting rights, they were traded on the open market.
-In the wake of the reform of the wine market regulation, the European Commission proposed in 2008 that the system be phased out, as the cost of a plant law constituted a competitive disadvantage for European winegrowers compared to producers in Australia, California and South Africa, where planting rights are unknown.
-The phasing out of planting rights was therefore set from the beginning of 2016 in the EU wine market regulation in 2009.
+It is in detail EU regulations as well as in the wine laws of the EU member states.
+Previously, limited planting rights were assigned to each member country.
+This was to guarantee a stable and balanced development of the vineyards and prevent unrestrained growth.
+After individual member states had almost completely exhausted their planting rights, they were traded on the free market.
+As part of the reform of the wine market regime, the EU Commission proposed in 2008 that the system be phased out, since the cost of a planting right represents a competitive disadvantage for European winegrowers compared to producers in Australia, California and South Africa, where planting rights are unknown.
+The expiry of planting rights was therefore stipulated in the EU Wine Market Regulations 2009 from the beginning of 2016.

-In December 2013, the EU bodies agreed on a "new approval system for vine plantations" as of 1 January 2016.
-A license is required for each planting.
-It is differentiated between planting "with" and "without" previous clearing.
-Similar to the old replanting law, a plant in the size of a cleared area can replant.
-But this is fact-bound and must be done within three years.
+In December 2013, the EU bodies agreed on a "new authorization system for planting vines" as of January 1, 2016.
+A permit is required for each planting.
+A distinction is made between planting "with" and "without" previous clearing.
+Similar to the old replanting law, a company can replant to the extent of a cleared area.
+However, this is tied to the company and must take place within three years.
 A transfer of the rights or a trade is excluded.
-The application subject to application without prior clearing is limited to 1% of the total area per year (in Austria this is a maximum of 450 hectares).
+Applicants requiring planting without prior Roden is limited to 1% per year of the total area (in Austria are the maximum of 450 hectares).

-Already granted plant rights ex old system can be converted into a permit.
-The criteria for the award are set by the EU and provide opportunities for the selection of specific groups such as: As young entrepreneurs, organic farms, planting in naturally disadvantaged areas, planting in steep or terraced areas or Land regrouping measures, The member states of the European Union must define the desired ones and coordinate the allocation of the land in their country (source: The Winzer 5/2014, see further wine information under wine law,
+Already approved planting rights from an old system can be converted into a permit.
+The criteria for the award are set by the EU and offer opportunities for the selection of certain groups such as As young entrepreneurs, this organic farms, planting in naturally disadvantaged areas, plantings in steep or terraced vineyards or Land regrouping measures, The member states of the European Union must define the desired ones and coordinate the allocation of the areas in their country (source: Der Winzer 5/2014.
+See further information on wine law under wine law,